tokio-rs/website-next/content/tokio/getting-started/hello-world.md

 Async functions are called like any other Rust function.
 However, calling these functions does not result in the function body executing.
 Instead, calling an `async fn` returns a value representing the operation.
-To get the operation to actually run, the `.await` operator is used on the return value.
+To actually run the operation, you should use the `.await` operator on the return value.

 For example, the given program